2014 Volunteer for a Survey of Introduced Parasites on Native Mud Crabs in Chesapeake Bay

 Researchers at the Smithsonian Environmental Research Center (SERC) having been studying the prevalence of Loxo in populations of the White-fingered Mud Crab, R. harrisii, since the 1990s in hopes of understanding how this introduced parasite affects the mud crab population.
 The White-fingered Mud Crab is native to and abundant in Chesapeake Bay.
 Starting in 2003, Dr Gregory Ruiz and others have collected mud crabs every summer from ten sites in Maryland including sites near Queenstown, Centerville, Oxford, Aqualand (near the Governor Harry W. Nice Memorial Bridge), Combs Creek, Broomes Island, Harrington Harbor, Deale, Corn Island and SERC.
 At each site, crabs are collected in habitat collectors, or crab condos, which are small plastic crates filled with dead oyster shells that sit on the surface of the sediment.
 These crates stay in the water for two months, during which time mud crabs take up residence between the oyster shells.
 After two months, each crate is pulled up and the crabs are hand-collected from the oyster shell habitat.
 Back in the laboratory these crabs are measured, sexed, and examined for outward signs of the Loxo parasite.

 This year we are inviting volunteers to join in the collection of the mud crabs.
-Collection of the crabs from the crab condos will take place over three days in August (16-18).
+Collection of the crabs from the crab condos will take place over three days weekend days (Friday-Sunday) in June and August.
 We can accommodate a maximum of 12 volunteers per day, two teams of six.
-Volunteers should be 15 years old or older.
+We prefer volunteers 15 years old or older.
+Exceptions can be made for families, however, this project is not appropriate for young children.
 Each team will collect crabs at one or two sites per day.
 A total of 10 sites will be surveyed, 2 on Friday and 4 on Saturdays and Sundays (two per team on each weekend day).
 In general the 12 volunteers will be divided into teams based on their availability (whole day vs half day), and whether or not they are meeting us at a particular site or leaving from SERC in the vans.

 Site locations: The locations of our 10 sampling sites are marked on the map.
 For more detailed information you can use this Google Earth file.